Is a resume writing service worth it?

+In most cases, the answer is yes.
 Resume writing is a skill that marries the art of wordsmithing with the science of job hunting to create a document that effectively sells your story.
-You can be an award-winning graphic designer who has worked with world-renowned clients on massive campaigns, but if you can’t effectively put that into words on a page, then a resume writer can fill the gap.
+You can be an award-winning graphic designer who has worked with world-renowned clients on massive campaigns, but if you can’t effectively put that into words on a page, then a professional resume writer can fill the gap.

-Hiring a professional will be an expense.
+Hiring a professional will be an expense, though.
 If your budget is tight or you’re simply looking to make a lateral move for a change of scenery, you might be better off working on your resume yourself.
-On the other hand, if you want a better title or more pay, then investing the money can make sense.

 Apply with one click